jonathanBieler/BlackBoxOptimizationBenchmarking.jl/README.md

 )
 ```

-The first argument `optimizer` must implement [Optimization.jl](https://docs.sciml.ai/Optimization/stable/)'s interface.
+The first argument `optimizer` must implement [Optimization.jl](https://docs.sciml.ai/Optimization/stable/)'s interface, and
-If the optimizer requires bounds it must be wrapped in a `BenchmarkSetup` :
+it must be wrapped in a `BenchmarkSetup` to indicate if the optimizer requires bounds :

 `BenchmarkSetup(optimizer, isboxed = true)`